pranshu28/TAG/README.md

 These task-based accumulated gradients act as a knowledge base that is maintained and updated throughout the stream.
 In the experiments, we show that TAG not only accounts for catastrophic forgetting but also exhibits positive backward transfer.
 We also show that our method performs better than several state-of-the-art methods in lifelong learning on Split-CIFAR100, Split-miniImageNet, Split-CUB and 5-dataset.
-The overall implementation is based on the repository [imirzadeh / stable-continual-learning](https://github.com/imirzadeh/stable-continual-learning).
+The overall implementation is adopted from the repository [imirzadeh / stable-continual-learning](https://github.com/imirzadeh/stable-continual-learning).

 ## Project Structure
 The high level structure of the code is as follows: